Jhunjhunu district

 Jhunjhunu district is a district of the Indian state of Rajasthan in northern India.
 The city of Jhunjhunu is the district headquarters.
-Jhunjhunu is an old and historical town having its own district headquarters.
-The district is famous for the frescos on its grand Havelis.
-It is also famous for providing considerable representation to Indian defense forces.
-The district falls within Shekhawati region, and is bounded on the North-East and East by Haryana state, on the South-East, South & South-West by Sikar District & on the North-West and North by Churu District.
+The district is famous for the frescos on its grand havelis and for providing considerable representation to Indian defense forces.
+The district falls within the Shekhawati region, and is bounded on the northeast and east by Haryana state, on the southeast, south & southwest by Sikar district & on the northwest and north by Churu district.

 Demographics

 According to the 2011 census Jhunjhunu district has a population of 2,139,658, roughly equal to the nation of Namibia or the US state of New Mexico.
 This gives it a ranking of 214th in India (out of a total of 640).
 The district has a population density of 361 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 11.81%.
 Jhunjhunu has a sex ratio of 950 females for every 1000 males, It also has a literacy rate of 74.72% which is considered excellent.
 22.89% of the population live in urban areas.
 Scheduled Castes and Scheduled Tribes make up 16.88% and 1.95% of the population respectively.